How To Commission a Successful BIM & Point Cloud Survey in 6 Steps

 Survey Expectations and Results

 It’s important to relay your expectations over to the surveyor so that the work they deliver doesn’t slow your project down before the work you need to do begins.
 For example, if we know that the initial purpose of the project is to help achieve planning permission for a roof extension.
 We will make sure that all the relevant views are set up in the project and inserted into sheets.
 This includes all the elevations, floor plans and sections through the building.
-We would even purchase the OS license in .dwg format insert it into the model and red line the boundary for a site location plan at 1:1250 or 1:2500 scale.
+We would even purchase the OS licence in .dwg format insert it into the model and red line the boundary for a site location plan at 1:1250 or 1:2500 scale.
 The aim is to allow the designer to get on with what the work they enjoy rather than having to tidy up the work of the surveyor.
 If you require more specific views, such as reflected ceiling plans or internal elevations.
 The surveyor should be aware so that they can allow enough time to create and present them.

 Future proofing content

-Will you need to reuse the families produced in the existing model for your own proposals? if so maybe it is worth asking the surveyor to spend a little more time building in required intelligence and parameters when producing the bespoke content for the model.
 Doing this could save many hours, as anyone knows it can be a painful experience when it comes to creating parametric content that works well.
 We create 1,000’s as I’m sure any of our good competitors do as we regularly find on every project, we do that something new needs producing as it is slightly different to every building we have modelled previously.

 It is also worth considering who else might use the project aside from the design team.
-There might be a structural designer who requires an IFC export as they use a more specialised version, a Rights to light surveyor who requires a dwg in ACIS solid format for the software they use, or an interior designer that requires a Sketchup export as their furniture library exists solely in Sketchup.
-Exporting can require additional licenses and takes time to produce and check, so needs considering in timescales.
+There might be a structural designer who requires an IFC export as they use a more specialised version, a Rights to Light surveyor who requires a dwg in ACIS solid format for the software they use, or an interior designer that requires a Sketchup export as their furniture library exists solely in Sketchup.
+Exporting can require additional licences and takes time to produce and check, so needs considering in timescales.

 Point Cloud Survey Data Handling

-How do you want to receive the data?
-I’ve seen projects run days, sometimes weeks behind schedule because delivering the data wasn’t properly considered!
-Point cloud file sizes can be huge!
 Our smallest projects tend to be around 10GB, with our largest projects pushing well into the 100s of Gigabytes.
 We tend to prefer to use Google Drive as we can allow people easy access and sharing.
-However, we are lucky enough to have unlimited 1GB/second upload and download speeds.
-Whereas some of our clients do well to achieve 10MB/second in their areas.
-This could mean that transferring a large file could take many hours assuming a stable connection.
-In these scenarios we tend to arrange sending relevant files on USB or even on external Hard drive for larger projects.
+However, we are lucky enough to have unlimited 1GB/second upload and download speeds, whereas some of our clients do well to achieve 10MB/second in their areas.

 Collaborative Working

-Do you require access to the BIM 360 project, so you can pull the information you need from the model as its produced?
 This can give designers a big head-start in the project instead of having to wait 8-10 weeks for model completion, they can jump straight into it from the modelling of the first wall.
 This can also aid with communicating how you need the model to perform and can help guide the surveyor in the practices you prefer, as you can watch the almost live production.
-If you are not interested in using BIM 360 for whatever reason, maybe you need information providing in phases so that you can get on with your task a little earlier.

 Step 6: Provide Feedback.